sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

     }

     var fullRecordsArray = new Array();

-    // 70 lines of code
+    // Skipped 70 lines of code building the array…

     if (fullRecordsArray.length != 0) {
-      // 40 lines of code
+      // Skipped some 40 lines of code… return sendOrderStatus(fullRecordsArray);
-      return sendOrderStatus(fullRecordsArray);
     } else {
       return false;